 Once you have purchased your bat, it’s very important to remember that it must be carefully looked after.
 A bat is made from naturally grown willow that has been carefully grown and cared for many years and this care must be continued.
 It’s not just about picking out the right bat.
 You need to make sure that you look after it correctly.
 Incorrect care and maintenance will lead to reduced performance and a shorter life span for your bat.
 You will have paid alot of money for your bat, so we would like to help you take care of it.
 The tips below should help in doing that.

 Many bats need to be oiled using either raw linseed oil or special bat oil before they are used.
-All MC Bats are pre-oiled during the manufacturing process so we only recommend re-oiling after a season’s use.
+At MC, it is not necessary to oil your new cricket bats.
+However, if you do prefer to oil you cricket bat, we would advise 1 or 2 coats of oil as a maximum.
 The main purpose of oiling is to maintain moisture levels within the blade, and hence reduce the chances of cracking and splitting.
 About a teaspoonful should be applied to the surface of the bat.
 We recommend that oil should be applied once before the process of compressing the face begins.
 Each coat of oil should be about one teaspoon full.
 Spread the oil over the face of the bat using your fingers.
 The excess should then be worked into the rest of the blade as well as the toe, edges and back of the bat.
 The splice area of the bat should not be oiled as this may soften the glue around that area.
 The bat should then be kept horizontally on its back for 24 hours so as to allow the oil to soak in.
-When the bat has dried out any oil that has not soaked in should be removed.
-To do this fine sandpaper should be used.
-This process should then be repeated.
-However, the back of the bat should not be oiled again.
 Please remember that only a small amount of oil must be used.

 For bats with a cover on the face:-